AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 # Automating recurring Analytics reports

-Set up automatic, recurring Analytics report data for your data pipeline with fresh metrics on a schedule.
+Set up automatic, recurring Analytics reports for your data pipeline with fresh metrics on a schedule.
 By using the Reporting API with rolling date formulas, a single report request can run a scheduled call without manual modification--and deliver current data to wherever your pipeline needs it.

 Use automated, recurring report data for the following: